alphagov/govuk-design-guide/docs/glossary/template.md

 eleventyNavigation:
   parent: Glossary
 title: Template
+description: A template contains the layouts and components for a content type.
 details:
-  'A template contains the layouts and components for a content type.'

 synonym:
   0:
     title: